-By Chief Revenue Officer CJ Meurell; Chief Technology Officer Robert Azzi; and Major Accounts Executive & Sr. Sales Engineer James Curnel; and former CFO CJ Meurell
+By Chief Technology Officer Robert Azzi; Major Accounts Executive & Sr. Sales Engineer James Curnel; and former CFO CJ Meurell

 The truth is, fleets don’t have to choose between driver retention and lower accident rates.

-We also work very hard to prevent hackers from getting into the Evvy app.
-We regularly scan the app for any vulnerabilities and follow industry best practices to keep driver information secure, including through data encryption.
+We also work very hard to prevent hackers from getting into the Evvy App.
+We regularly scan the app for vulnerabilities and follow industry best practices to keep driver information secure, including data encryption.

 We also often hear a concern that drivers will quit if they are asked to put a safe-driving app onto their personal phones.
-We believe, in our conversations with many fleet managers, that drivers are most likely to leave their job to take a position where they can spend more time at home, earn higher compensation, or drive improved vehicles.
+In our conversations with many fleet managers, we believe drivers are most likely to leave their job to take a position where they can spend more time at home, earn higher compensation, or drive improved vehicles.
 A request to put a safety app on their phones has not been a leading cause of drivers choosing to leave a fleet.